leafo/lapis/docs/models.md

 ```

 Each `users` object will now have a `posts` field that is an array containing
 all the associated posts that were found.
+(Note that `posts` is a plural
+derived field name when `many` is true.)

 ### `paginated(query, ...)`